nickcox/cd-extras/readme.md

 [C:\Windows]> _
 ```

-The logic of `cd- <name>` and `cd+ <name>` is to search the stack, starting at the current location,
+The logic of `cd- <NamePart>` and `cd+ <NamePart>` is to search the stack, starting at
-for directories whose name contains the given string.
-If none is found then it will attempt
+the current location, for directories whose name contains the given string.
+If none is found
-to match against the full path.
+then it will attempt to match against the full path instead.
 For example:

 ```sh
 [C:\Windows]> cd system32